 If the portfolio being hedged is something different from the S&P 500, the total return on the hedged portfolio will be:

 (Total return on portfolio - Total return on S&P 500) + Interest

-A fully-hedged investment position earns the difference in performance between the actual stocks held and the index used to hedge, plus interest.
+A fully-hedged investment position using futures contracts earns the difference in performance between the actual stocks held and the index used to hedge, plus interest.

 We always hold a widely diversified portfolio of stocks, and hedge it during unfavorable market conditions, rather than going to cash.
 The reason is that our stock selections are intended to outperform the indices we use to hedge.
 Since the inception of the Strategic Growth Fund, the stocks held in the Fund have outpaced the S&P 500, S&P 100, and Russell 2000 by an average margin of several hundred basis points annually, after expenses.
 Since the importance of stock selection in the performance of the Fund is difficult for shareholders to observe directly, I'm planning to include considerable detail on this in the upcoming annual report.